I screamed and ran away, without looking back. I ran into Heejun at the door to the kitchen.

-I pulled him with me to the practice room, where the others were.
+I pulled him with me to the practice room, where were the others.
 I sat on the floor and waited till I catch the breath and my heart stop beating so fast.
 Seungjun squatted beside me, rubbing my back.

 It was this window.
 But I didn’t see any face now.
-What’s more, there wasn’t any handprint either.
+What was more, there wasn’t any handprint either.

 “But wait –” I jumped to the window and opened it, looking around.
 There was no one indeed.
 “Was that my imagination... ?”

 “You’re still living the last night,” he said.
 “Let’s finish and go eat.”

 Members left, but I stayed and continued to research the window.
 Eventually I didn’t find any clue that it wasn’t my imagination and went after them.
 However, when I turned around and was ready to leave, something hit the glass and I ran away, without checking it out.

 We finished the cleaning in the evening and went to eat.
 While eating my favorite pork belly, I was observing people in the restaurant.
 There were teenage girls fangirling over some k-pop group (unfortunately not us), young men from baseball team (looking at their uniforms), and a few couples.
 We were eating here for the first time, because it was the nearest restaurant to our temporary company building.
 The place was nice, although not so popular.
 The interior was wooden and in a style of nineteenth-century Europe.
 Even though they served only Korean food.
 Somehow it was a weird combination, but whatever.
 The food was delicious, so I would recommend this place.